Summer at Altamont

 High School Credit Courses

-High school credit courses for rising 9th-12th graders include Altamont-required half-credit courses in Speech and Laboratory Technology.
+High school credit courses for rising 9th-12th graders include the Altamont-required half-credit course in Speech.
 Full-credit courses are offered in Honors Geometry and ninth grade Honors Ancient and Medieval Civilizations.

 Elective and enrichment classes